2010 AAA Texas 500: Race

 On lap 177, Joey Logano passed Greg Biffle and took the lead.
 On lap 191, one of the strangest wrecks in NASCAR history occurred.
 For the third time in the race, Martin Truex Jr. brought out a caution this time for blowing a right front tire and hitting the wall in turn 3.
 Meanwhile, Jeff Gordon and Jeff Burton were racing each other for a position when the caution flew in turn 1.
 Burton went down as if to follow Gordon in turn 2 but instead Burton hooked Gordon and the two hit the outside wall ending their races.
 Gordon got out of his car and walked halfway down the apron of the backstretch towards Burton's car.
 Burton got out of his car and walked towards Gordon as if to apologize for what happened.
 But before words were exchanged, Gordon shoved Burton and the two got into a little bit of a fight on the backstretch with Officials separating both drivers.
 Both drivers walked into the same ambulance to the infield care center.
+After Jimmie Johnson had two bad pitstops, Johnson's crew chief Chad Knaus decided to switch pit crew members.
+He decided to switch Johnson's crew with Jeff Gordon's crew.

 The race restarted on lap 201 with Logano leading the field but Greg Biffle passed Logano and took the lead.
 With 91 laps to go, green flag pit stops began on the race track.
 Biffle got his lead back after the lead was shared by Kevin Harvick and Matt Kenseth.
 With 49 laps to go, the second cycle of green flag pit stops began with Joey Logano leading for 2 laps while Biffle pitted and Biffle took the lead back after everything cycled through.
 After 100 green flag laps, the 8th caution flew with 35 laps to go for debris.
 Kevin Harvick won the race off of pit road but Mark Martin and Tony Stewart stayed out of pit road and Martin led the field to the restart with 30 laps to go.